-The majority of new entrants to dairying have gained dairy experience on their home family dairy farms (38%) or as dairy farm labourers (42%) while 20% have no previous experience of dairying.
+Figure 1: Regional distribution (South East, South West and Border Midlands and West) of new entrant farmers in contrast to the national proportion of specialist dairy farms in Ireland previous experience of dairying.
 New entrant farm system productivity expectations were unaffected by educational qualifications or the level of previous dairy experience.
 Similarly, both the planned level of capital investment and the profitability expectations per litre and per hectare are similar for all new entrants irrespective of their level of dairy experience or educational qualification.